Muukid/muTrueType/README.md

 * `MUTT_INVALID_CMAP_ENCODING_RECORD_FORMAT` - the encoding record's format was invalid/unsupported.

 * `MUTT_INVALID_CMAP0_LENGTH` - the length of the cmap format 0 subtable was invalid.

+* `MUTT_INVALID_CMAP4_LENGTH` - the length of the cmap format 4 subtable was invalid/insufficient to define the data needed.

+* `MUTT_INVALID_CMAP4_SEG_COUNT_X2` - the value given for "segCountX2" in the cmap format 4 subtable was not divisible by 2, and was therefore an invalid value.

+* `MUTT_INVALID_CMAP4_END_CODE` - an "endCode" value for a segment in the cmap format 4 subtable broke the incremental order of the endCode values.

+* `MUTT_INVALID_CMAP4_LAST_END_CODE` - the last "endCode" value in the cmap format 4 subtable was not 0xFFFF, which is required in the TrueType specification.

+* `MUTT_INVALID_CMAP4_START_CODE` - a "startCode" value for a segment in the cmap format 4 subtable was greater than its endCode.

+* `MUTT_INVALID_CMAP4_ID_RANGE_OFFSET` - an "idRangeOffset" value for a segment in the cmap format 4 subtable was rather out of range for indexes into glyphIdArray, or was not divisible by 2 (which it must be, since it's a byte-offset into a 2-byte-integer array, starting from a 2-byte-integer array).

+* `MUTT_INVALID_CMAP12_LENGTH` - the length of the cmap format 12 subtable was invalid/in sufficient to define the data needed.

+* `MUTT_INVALID_CMAP12_START_CHAR_CODE` - a "startCharCode" value for a map group in the cmap format 12 subtable was not incremental compared to the previous group.

+* `MUTT_INVALID_CMAP12_END_CHAR_CODE` - an "endCharCode" value for a map group in the cmap format 12 subtable was not less than the startCharCode value of the next group.

 * `MUTT_CMAP_REQUIRES_MAXP` - the maxp table rather failed to load or was not requested for loading, and cmap requires maxp to be loaded.